December 05, 2016 • 2 min read

 Assumptions are hazardous, because they can lead you down long and pointless roads of frustration.
 A huge part of successful debugging is to examine your assumptions.

 In pair programming, this is easy to do.
 When my pair states an assumption, often I’ll respond with: ‘Why is that?‘.
 I’m curious, and trying to push our reasoning forward.
 If the logic isn’t apparent to me, it might be because I need to learn something.
 Or, it might be that the logic isn’t fully formed.
 Explaining it out loud is a surefire method to find out.

 If you don’t have a pair, a rubber duck will suffice.
 The words are the most important thing.

 Anytime I’m stuck my first instinct is to examine my assumptions:

 The longer I program, the dumber my initial questions appear.
-Taking anything for granted in the beginning— tooling, running processes, well-written code— is a mistake.
+Taking anything for granted in the beginning— tooling, running processes, well-written code, valid tests— is a mistake.